How do I know if I have cysts?

 What is an ovarian cystectomy?

 An ovarian cystectomy is a surgical procedure to remove cysts on the ovaries.
-A cyst is a sac of fluid that can develop inside the ovaries.
-You may have either cancerous or benign ovarian cysts.
-Your doctor will need to take a biopsy of the ovarian mass to determine if the cyst is cancerous.
+An ovarian cyst is a sac of fluid that can develop inside the ovaries.

-Ovarian cysts are fairly common.
-Most cysts are not harmful and usually resolve on their own.
-However, some cysts can cause infertility, cause painful symptoms, or become cancerous.
+Ovarian cysts are fairly common and usually resolve on their own.
+However, some cysts can cause infertility, pain, or become cancerous.

-A laparoscopic ovarian cystectomy may be a recommended treatment option if:
+A cyst removal may be a recommended treatment option if:

 - The patient has cysts or other masses in both ovaries.